jorisvddonk/tzo-wat/src/README.md

 # Tzo-Wat

-This is an experimental compiler that compiles [Tzo](https://github.com/jorisvddonk/tzo) bytecode into a WebAssembly .wat file!
+This is an experimental compiler that compiles [Tzo](https://github.com/jorisvddonk/tzo) Standard Representation into a WebAssembly .wat file!

 ## Running